 - Creates new index trees only occasionally, via background indexing jobs.

 - Uses an adaptive indexing algorithm that has a sub-linear relationship with total database size.

 - Transparently manages a multi-layer cache of immutable segments, so that applications can achieve in-memory performance to the degree that their working sets do fit into memory.

 Every compute group comprises one or more compute nodes, and has its own Auto Scaling group and Application Load Balancer.
 Because databases are immutable, compute group instances require no coordination for query.

 Query groups are valuable if users of your data differ in any of the following ways:

 - computational requirements

-- extends the abilities of an existing production topology system
+- Extends the abilities of an existing Datomic system